-The initial LHI targets for 2020 have been met and exceeded ahead of schedule.
+Initial LHI targets for 2020 were met ahead of schedule and even considerably exceeded.
 Yet renewable energy still only accounts for about 10% of total installed capacity in the power sector for SIDS, leaving most of their potential untapped.
-Further efforts are therefore necessary to accelerate the energy transformation in SIDS.
+Further efforts are needed to accelerate the SIDS energy transformation.

 The political commitment to renewables among SIDS remains unwavering.
 Almost all SIDS have set indicative national renewable energy targets.
-Twelve LHI SIDS partners have set significant targets, aiming for more than 80% renewable energy penetration in the power sector, among which ten have set a target of 100% renewable energy (see Figure 14).
+Twelve SIDS partners in the LHI have set significant targets, aiming for more than 80% renewable penetration in the power sector, and ten of those have set 100% renewable energy targets (see Figure 14).

-Taking into consideration the commitments of SIDS and the evolution of their energy context, IRENA undertook a consultation with LHI partners to identify priority areas for the new phase of the Initiative.
-This process included the organisation of technical and high-level meetings, such as the SIDS Energy Day and High-Level Dialogue held in December 2017 at COP23 in Bonn, Germany, and the High-Level Meeting on Scaling up Renewable Energy Deployment in SIDS, held in January 2018 during the Eighth Session of the IRENA Assembly.
+Given this commitment by SIDS, as well as their evolving energy needs, IRENA has consulted regularly with LHI partners.
+Their input, obtained through both technical workshops and high-level discussions, helped to identify priority areas for the Initiative's next phase.
+Key meetings in this process have included the SIDS Energy Day and High-Level Dialogue held in December 2017 at COP23 in Bonn, Germany, and the High-Level Meeting on Scaling up Renewable Energy Deployment in SIDS, held in January 2018 during the Eighth IRENA Assembly.